 Hi.
 My name is Jane Sorensen.
-These are 9 irrelevant and mostly-subjective facts about me.
+Here’re 9 irrelevant and mostly-subjective facts about me.

 - I always have a stack of 4 different things to read and do.
 I have a paper problem.
 Every piece of paper represents an intention.
-I’m fixing this, though.
-For instance, it’s now two sprints of two weeks per month to deal with those 4 different things.
+I’ve been getting a lot better at fixing this, though.

 - I love trains.* Any mode of transport will do, but I especially love trains and ferries.
 And bicycles. *Model trains are for other people, not me.
 I just like taking the train.